dm2912/Crystal/README.md

 |.......I M P O R T A N T.......|
 --------------------------------------------------------------

-* Like the original Alekfull Solo this theme is NOT TO BE USED COMMERCIALLY!!!!!!!
+* This theme is NOT TO BE USED COMMERCIALLY!!!!!!!
 * Compatability is designed for Emuelec.
 Only systems supported by Emuelec are being themed.